Choose a job you love, and you will never have to work a day in your life. (Confucius)

 ADR a dispute resolution mechanism which uses methods such as mediation or arbitration to resolve a dispute, instead of parties indulging in regular litigation.
 It is a collective term for the ways that parties can settle disputes, with the help of a third party.

-You can get some practical knowledge in this field and then start working as a Mediator or Arbitrator.
+You have to get some practical knowledge in this field and then start working as a Mediator or Arbitrator.

 You can be appointed individually by a party by mentioning you as an arbitrator in the arbitration agreement.
 Or you can be appointed to the panel of arbitrators of any Arbitration Institution.